-Daniel has been praised for his professionalism and calm advice under pressure; his exceptional client feedback has recently been recognised in the Sunday Telegraph and the Sunday Times newspapers, and he has been named as a UK Top 175 Solicitor by the client-review organisation VouchedFor.
+Daniel has been praised for his professionalism and calm advice under pressure.
+His exceptional client feedback has been recognised in the national press.
+Daniel has also been recommended in the Legal 500 2018, and recognised as a “Next Generation lawyer” in crime.

-Daniel also undertakes a range of civil defence work such as regulatory prosecutions, investigations and appeals, often representing those in the medical profession, as well as defending in civil fraud claims and quasi-criminal proceedings.
+Daniel also undertakes a range of regulatory work such as regulatory prosecutions, investigations and appeals, as well as assisting clients in defending civil fraud claims and in quasi-criminal proceedings.
+He routinely advises professionals accused of criminal wrongdoing in both the substantive criminal and resulting regulatory investigations.

-Daniel often appears as an advocate in the Crown Court, representing clients at preliminary hearings, bail applications, appeals and committals for sentence for a range of more serious offences.
+Daniel is a keen trial advocate and often appears in the Crown Court, representing clients at preliminary hearings, bail applications, appeals and committals for sentence for a range of more serious offences.

 “Daniel Martin’s commitment to the case was exemplary.
 I would highly recommend Daniel’s services in any difficult case; his drive and focus meant only one outcome – a unanimous acquittal.”

-Daniel has established an enviable track record in Magistrates’ and Crown Court trials; some notable recent examples are:-
+Daniel has established an enviable track record in defending high profile cases; some notable recent examples are:-

-- R v W (solicitor) – Instructed to represent a client jointly charged with murder and conspiracy to pervert the course of justice in one of the first Joint Enterprise murder cases to be decided following the landmark case of Jogee.
+- Defended a client jointly charged with murder and conspiracy to pervert the course of justice (in one of the first joint enterprise murder cases to be decided following the landmark case of Jogee).

-- Surrey CC v W and ors (solicitor) – Instructed by a client to defend civil proceedings brought by a local authority for contempt of court.
+- Instructed by a client to defend High Court proceedings brought by a local authority for contempt of Court arising out of a fraudulent personal injury claim.

-- R v A (solicitor) – A client investigated by the Metropolitan Police specialist Operation Falcon unit and charged with complex cheque fraud worth in excess of £1 million.
+- Represented a client investigated by the Metropolitan Police specialist Operation Falcon unit and charged with complex cheque fraud worth in excess of £1 million.

-- R v P (solicitor) – A finance director charged with multiple frauds against numerous employers by misdirecting company funds in excess of £300,000.
+- Represented a finance director charged with multiple frauds against numerous employers by misdirecting company funds in excess of £300,000.

 - 2018: Partner, Blaser Mills Law